Skin Cancer Surgery

 How long does it take to recover from skin cancer removal?

-As a general guide, most wounds will take a couple of weeks to heal – although if the surgery was performed on a larger area, this may take longer.
-You may also experience some soreness during recovery, which is normal.
-If you have any concerns, do not hesitate to contact us.
+As a general guide, many wounds may take a couple of weeks to heal, although recovery can take longer if the surgery was performed on a larger area.
+Some discomfort during the healing period is common.
+If you have any concerns during your recovery, contact the clinic for advice

 How long does skin cancer removal take?